 - Preheat oven to 375 degrees.

-- Stir the vinegar into the nondairy milk and let sit to make vegan buttermilk.
+- If you are using non-dairy milk and not buttermilk, stir the vinegar into the nondairy milk and let it sit for a few minutes, to make vegan buttermilk.

 - Stir all of the cornbread ingredients together in a bowl, including the vegan buttermilk.